Hoppers Crossing suburb profile

 Hoppers Crossing rental market trends

-The rental market in Hoppers Crossing has experienced moderate growth, with house rents increasing 6.7% over the past year to $480 per week, while unit rents have risen 8.1% to $400 per week.
-This suburb continues to attract renters and investors alike, thanks to its affordability and proximity to essential amenities and transport links.
+The rental market in Hoppers Crossing has experienced modest growth, with house rents increasing by 3.2% over the past year to $480 per week, while unit rents have risen by 2.6% to $400 per week.
+This steady growth reflects the suburb's appeal as a residential area with accessible amenities and a family-friendly environment.

 Suburbs near Hoppers Crossing